Children's & YA

 Broadcast support was targeted and online coverage proved key with BookTrust, Books for Keeps, Armadillo, Books for Topics, Just Imagine, School Reading List, Culture Whisper, Book Riot, Culturefly, National Autistic Society, Autistic & Unapologetic, Autistic Girls Network, The Reader Teacher’s #PrimarySchoolBookClub and a 10-date blog tour which tapped into the online community of teachers and librarians.

-One of the most high profile debut children’s launches of 2020 (despite bookshops being closed when it launched) A Kind of Spark has remained in the public’s consciousness all year with Blackwell’s selecting it as their overall Book of the Year, Waterstones choosing it as their October Children’s Book of the Month and award nominations for the Blue Peter Book Awards, Books Are My Bag Readers Awards, Branford Boase Award and the prestigious CILIP Carnegie Award 2021.
-Our campaign has been shortlisted for the 2021 Publishers’ Publicity Circle Annual Awards.
+One of the most high profile debut children’s launches of 2020 (despite bookshops being closed when it launched) A Kind of Spark has remained in the public’s consciousness all year with Blackwell’s selecting it as their overall Book of the Year.
+Waterstones has chosen it as their October Children’s Book of the Month, and A Kind of Spark has won the 2021 Waterstones Children's book award. and had award nominations for the Blue Peter Book Awards, Books Are My Bag Readers Awards, Branford Boase Award and the prestigious CILIP Carnegie Award 2021.
+Our campaign was shortlisted for the 2021 Publishers’ Publicity Circle Annual Awards.

 Let us tell your story EMAIL US